 Whenever possible, allow for practice within the course.
 Learning just the theory makes it more difficult to remember and recall specifics.
 Therefore, practice is especially essential for learners who may not be able to put their new skills to use right away.

-Scenarios-based activities are essential for teaching software.
+Scenarios-based activities are another essential type of training material.
 Just get creative in finding other ways for employees to practice processes and solve problems as part of the course.

 Best suitable for: